QubitPi/management-blogs/docs/_posts/2021-03-29-janusgraph.md

 {:toc}

 JanusGraph Doc is so horribly written!
 And their Docker image sucks!!!
-This post gives you much better materials that helps you jump up with JanusGraph.
+This post gives you much better materials that help you jump up with JanusGraph with good experiences.

 ## Install JanusGraph